Endri Çekiçi: Dinamo Zagreb

 In February 2014, Dinamo Zagreb and Teuta reached an agreement for the transfer of Çekiçi for €60,000.
 He was assigned in the youth team after successfully passing a trial early on.
 He signed his first professional contract on 23 November 2014, his birthday; the contract would keep him at Maksimir Stadium until June 2019. Çekiçi stated that this was the best birthday present for him.

 Çekiçi made his competitive Dinamo Zagreb debut on 11 February by entering in the last minutes of a 1–0 away win over Istra, in the first leg of 2014–15 Croatian Cup quarter-finals.
 He made his first league appearance later that month during the 1–1 draw at Osijek in the matchday 22. Çekiçi played his first match as a starter on 28 February in the home match against RNK Split, notably winning a penalty kick in the 16th minute which resulted in him getting injured and substituted.
 Following the examinations, it was reported that Çekiçi had injured achilles tendon that kept him sidelined for the next three months.

 He returned on action on 2 May 2015 by playing the second half of the 5–1 away win over the same opponent which was enough for Dinamo Zagreb to clinch the 2014–15 Croatian First Football League title for the 10th consecutive time.
 He finished his first season in Croatia by making 4 league appearances, collecting 109 minutes, and one cup appearance.

 During the 2015–16 season, on 22 September 2015, Çekiçi scored his maiden Dinamo Zagreb goals in the 7–1 victory over Oštrc Zlatar valid for the 2015–16 Croatian Football Cup.
 In the first part of the season, his time was even more limited, playing only 15 minutes.

 Loan to Lokomotiva Zagreb

 In January 2016, Çekiçi joined Lokomotiva Zagreb on a one-and-a-half year loan.
 He made his first appearance for his new club on 12 February by appearing as a substitute in the 2–0 away loss to Rijeka.
 He scored his first league goal on 13 March in the 3–2 away defeat against his parent club Dinamo Zagreb; he also gave an assist for the temporary 2–2 equaliser which earned him Fans' Player of the Week Award.
 He finished the second part of the 2015–16 season with three goals in eleven appearances.

 Olimpija Ljubljana

 In February 2019, Çekiçi signed a contract with Slovenian club Olimpija Ljubljana.

 MKE Ankaragücü

 On 5 October 2020, Çekiçi joined Turkish Süper Lig club Ankaragücü.

+Pendikspor

+In August 2023, he signed with Süper Lig club Pendikspor.